SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

    because it is only needed if and when the element actually needs to be rendered as a string value for some HTML output target.
-   The fact that ``asHTML`` is a lazy property means that you can refer to ``self`` within the closure that provides its initial value, because the lazy property will not be accessed until after initialization has been completed and ``self`` is known to be fully initialized.
+   The fact that ``asHTML`` is a lazy property means that you can refer to ``self`` within the default closure, because the lazy property will not be accessed until after initialization has been completed and ``self`` is known to exist.

 The ``HTMLElement`` class provides a single initializer, which takes a ``name`` argument and (if desired) a ``text`` argument